valohai/valohai-utils/README.md

       optional: false
 ```

+# Configuration

+There are some environment variables that affect how `valohai-utils` works when not running within a Valohai execution context.

+* `VH_FLAT_LOCAL_OUTPUTS`
+  * If set, flattens the local outputs directory structure into a single directory.
+    This means that outputs from subsequent runs can clobber old files.

 # Development

 If you wish to further develop `valohai-utils`, remember to install development dependencies and write tests for your additions.